Mario Alexandre · March 26, 2026 · token-savings auto-scatter llm-costs

 Why This Works

-The expensive model — Claude Sonnet or whatever you're using — charges a lot per token.
-But it's not the per-token price that kills you.
-It's the number of exchanges.
-When the model doesn't have enough context to answer your prompt in one shot, it asks a clarifying question.
-You respond.
+The expensive model (Claude Sonnet or whatever you use) costs a lot per token.
+But the per-token price is not what hurts most.
+The real problem is the number of back-and-forth exchanges.
+When the model does not have enough context to answer in one shot, it asks a question.
+You answer.
 It asks another.
-You respond.
-Each exchange generates output tokens AND compounds the input context for all future exchanges in that conversation.
+You answer again.
+Each exchange adds output tokens.
+It also makes the input context bigger for every future exchange in that same conversation.

-The Haiku scatter call prevents the clarification loop by giving the expensive model the full picture before it generates its first token.
-It never needs to ask — it already knows.
+The Haiku scatter call stops the back-and-forth loop.
+It gives the expensive model the full picture before that model writes even one token.
+The expensive model never needs to ask a question.
+It already has what it needs.

 sinc-LLM — signal reconstruction from 6 frequency bands